7 Types of Shrinkage in Retail: How to Identify and Prevent Them

 How retail shrinkage can affect retail businesses

-According to the National Retail Federation, shrink hit a high of $112 billion in 2022, and is only estimated to increase.
+According to the Appriss Retail 2026 Total Retail Loss Benchmark Report, U.S. retailers lost $90 billion to shrink last year.
+Of that, $66 billion is preventable.
 Rampant theft of goods has a domino effect, creating issues in every step of the supply chain.
 Most notably, the numbers on your balance sheet won’t quite add up when it’s time to run the numbers, but it can be so much more damaging.

 In addition to losing assets, and income from potential sales, businesses will often hike prices to make up for loss, lay off employees to save money, or lock up all of their merchandise.
+Locking up merchandise creates its own customer experience problem, shoppers who can’t handle a product or have to track down an associate to unlock a display are more likely to walk away from the purchase entirely.
 If shoppers are sensitive to price changes, it will create a poor customer experience that can push them to shop elsewhere.
-Without any customers, well, you know the rest; a store that can’t remain profitable is bound to go belly up.
+A store that loses margin faster than it can recover it doesn’t stay competitive for long.

 Calculating retail shrink